The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Results from LVK O3 and O4a observing runs

 For this analysis, we use publicly available strain data from the LIGO H1 and L1 detectors during the O3 and O4a \citep{abbott2023open,ligo2025open}.
-We use data that are downsampled to 4096 Hz and span the full duration of each run, excluding periods when one or both detectors were not operating in science mode.
+We use data that are downsampled to 2048 Hz and span the full duration of each run, excluding periods when one or both detectors were not operating in science mode.

 To ensure data quality and reduce contamination from known instrumental artifacts, we apply a series of masks to exclude bad data segments.
 We first remove any segments that overlap with known GW events reported by the LVK collaboration.
 We then notch out the frequency bands that show significant lines that may contaminate the signal.
-We also apply non-stationary cuts ($\Delta\sigma$ cut) as in previous observation runs of LVK \citep{abbott2023open,ligo2025open}.
-We discard time segments where the square root of the variance changes by more than 20 \% between consecutive segments.
+We also apply non-stationarity cuts ($\Delta\sigma_{\rm cut}$) following the procedure adopted in previous LVK analyses \citep{abbott2023open, ligo2025open}.
+Specifically, we discard time segments for which the square root of the variance changes by more than $10\%$ between consecutive segments in at least one of the detectors.
+This threshold is more stringent than the $20\%$ criterion typically used in LVK analyses.
+We adopt this conservative choice because we find that a $20\%$ threshold retains a few contaminated segments (with duration $\Delta T = 192$ seconds) that exhibit spurious correlations between frequencies in the estimated $\hat{C}_{IJ}(f; t)$.
+These segments introduce excess power and spectral artifacts that are inconsistent with the expectation from compact object mergers.
+We interpret these features as likely arising from some residual correlated noise (e.g., Schumann resonances \cite{schumannUberDampfungElektromagnetischen1952}) between detectors rather than a genuine astrophysical signal \citep{PhysRevD.107.022004, thrane2013correlated,thrane2014correlated,coughlin2018measurement,janssens2021impact}.
+By imposing a stricter $10\%$ cut, we effectively suppress such contamination, ensuring that the remaining data better yield a more reliable estimate of the cross-correlation statistic.
+This choice does not significantly reduce the sensitivity, while improving the robustness of the inferred spectrum.

 After applying these cuts, the remaining data are divided into time segments of duration $\Delta T = 192$ seconds.
-This choice of segment length balances the trade-off between frequency resolution and statistical averaging over time.
 Each segment is windowed using a Planck-taper window before performing a discrete Fourier transform (DFT), yielding the frequency-domain strain $\tilde{s}_I(f; t)$ for each detector $I = \{ \mathrm{H1}, \mathrm{L1} \}$.

-We compute the cross-correlation estimator $\hat{C}_{IJ}(f; t)$ in each segment, and construct the spectral covariance matrix from these values as described in the previous subsection.
+We then compute the cross-correlation estimator $\hat{C}_{IJ}(f; t)$ in each segment, and construct the spectral covariance matrix from these values as described in the previous subsection.